 Committed to reducing the gaps in higher education when it comes to the under-representation of particular groups, the outreach team deliver a suite of programmes designed to promote fair access to education.
 We provide opportunities to engage with the University and support individuals with advice and guidance relating to their HE choices.

-LJMU’s flagship widening participation programme engages with cohorts of 30 pupils in 17 secondary schools in the Liverpool city region.
+LJMU’s widening access programmes engage with cohorts of 30 pupils in selected schools in the Liverpool city region.

 This sustained programme supports students from under-represented groups to aspire to university level education through a series of staged interactions in each of the school years, from Year 9 up to Year 11.

 Schools identify 30 pupils who, along with having the ability to achieve a minimum of 5 GCSEs at Grade 4 or above (including Maths and English), must meet at least one of the following:

 - Seen or unseen disability